Mixed-status families eagerly await expedited immigration policy

 “It’s just really frustrating,” said Ayala.
 “I just want him to be able to work legally for us, to support our family.”

-Last week, the Biden Administration announced plans to significantly cut-down the wait certain families face.
+Last week, the Biden Administration announced plans to cut down the wait time experienced by some families significantly.

 The executive action would shield an estimated 500,000 immigrants living in the U.S. from deportation, allowing applicants to work and remain in the U.S. during the legal process.